 The Organization has been named as remainder beneficiary in various charitable remainder trusts.
 Under these arrangements in which the Organization has been named as Trustee, the Organization recognizes the fair values of the assets received and records a liability to the specified lead beneficiary for the present value of the estimated future payments to be distributed over the beneficiary's life or other specified time period (Note 12).
 Any differences between the assets and liabilities recognized are recorded as contributions which increase temporarily restricted net assets.
 Investment income, including realized and unrealized gains and losses, resulting from these arrangements is recognized as a change in temporarily restricted net assets.
 In instances where the Organization is not the Trustee and does not exercise control over the assets contributed to the trust, the agreements are recognized as beneficial interests in trust.
 Upon terminations of the agreements, the related assets and liabilities are closed and any remaining balances are reclassified to unrestricted net assets.
-Assets held in charitable remainder trusts at June 30, 2015 and 2014, consist of the following:
+Assets held in charitable remainder trusts at June 30, 2016 and 2015, consist of the following:

-2015 2014 Trusts in which Children's Aid Society is named as Trustee \$ 12,422 \$ 12,422 Trusts held by third-party Trustees 6,686 7,878 \$ 19,108 \$ 20,300
+2016 2015 Trusts in which Children's Aid Society is named as Trustee \$ 12,422 \$ 12,422 Trusts held by third-party Trustees 12,514 6,686 \$ 24,936 \$ 19,108

 The underlying assets of the trusts are managed by various trust departments and foundations.
 Assets are diversified among issuers.
-The net decrease in values of these trusts was \$1,192 for the year ended June 30, 2015.
-The net increase in values of these trusts was \$819 for the year ended June 30, 2014.
+The Organization was named as a remainder beneficiary of an additional trust during 2016 with a value of \$7,642 as of June 30, 2016.
+The net decrease in values of these trusts was \$1,214 and \$1,192 for the years ended June 30, 2016 and 2015, respectively.